 - 1 For a more thorough treatment of issues raised in this report, see "Inequality in the Time of COVID-19: Evidence from Mortgage Delinquency and Forbearance" (philadelphiafed.org) by An, Cordell, Geng, and Lee (2021/R), who are the primary authors of this report from the Risk Assessment, Data Analysis, and Research (RADAR) Group.
-The views expressed in this report are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System. - 2 The two major programs we analyze are the Government-Sponsored Enterprise (GSE) Flex Mod and the Federal Housing Administration (FHA) COVID-19 Recovery Mod Programs.
+The views expressed in this report are solely those of the authors and do not necessarily reflect the views of the Federal Reserve Bank of Philadelphia or the Federal Reserve System. - 2 These circumstances include job loss, death of a coborrower, start of divorce proceedings, or a health issue that qualifies for leave under the Family and Medical Leave Act.
+See the Urban Institute Research Report, "Normalizing Forbearance," July 2022. - 3 The two major programs we analyze are the Government-Sponsored Enterprise (GSE) Flex Mod and the Federal Housing Administration (FHA) COVID-19 Recovery Mod Programs.
 Description of their programs and targets are detailed in Appendix 1.
-The two private sector investors - Portfolio Lenders and Private-Label Mortgage-Backed Securities (PLMBS) - are assumed to use the GSE Flex Mod Program. - 3 We thank Kavan Bhagat, president and founder of Housing Risk and Policy Advisors LLC, for these suggestions. - 4 Federal foreclosure moratoria expired on July 31, 2021.
+The two private sector investors - Portfolio Lenders and Private-Label Mortgage-Backed Securities (PLMBS) - are assumed to use the GSE Flex Mod Program. - 4 We thank Kanav Bhagat, president and founder of Housing Risk and Policy Advisors LLC, for these suggestions. - 5 Federal foreclosure moratoria expired on July 31, 2021.
 The CFPB amended Regulation X to provide "temporary special COVID-19 procedural safeguards" on most mortgages before servicers can start foreclosure, inclusive of all in forbearance, effective on August 31, 2021.
-For details, see Protections for Borrowers Affected by the COVID-19 Emergency Under the Real Estate Settlement Procedures Act (RESPA), Regulation X | Consumer Financial Protection Bureau (consumerfinance.gov). - 5 More details are provided by the CFPB at Repay Your Forbearance | Consumer Financial Protection Bureau (consumerfinance.gov). - 6 Because of special features of VA loan mods, we cannot assess them.
-See Appendix 1. - 7 Some borrowers pay their own escrows so these are not included in their PITIs.
-Most mortgages are escrowed. - 8 See HUD Mortgagee Letter 22-07.
+For details, see Protections for Borrowers Affected by the COVID-19 Emergency Under the Real Estate Settlement Procedures Act (RESPA), Regulation X | Consumer Financial Protection Bureau (consumerfinance.gov). - 6 More details are provided by the CFPB at Repay Your Forbearance | Consumer Financial Protection Bureau (consumerfinance.gov). - 7 Because of special features of VA loan mods, we cannot assess them.
+See Appendix 1. - 8 Some borrowers pay their own escrows so these are not included in their PITIs.
+Most mortgages are escrowed. - 9 See HUD Mortgagee Letter 22-07.
 The GSEs presently offer a 40-year mortgage in their Flex Mod Program, which we assume private sector investors also adopt.
-As explained in An et al. (2021), extending terms to 40 years is the lowest-cost option for reducing payments for loan mods, lower than reducing interest rates or forbearing on past payments or additional principal. - 9 Loan counts vary from those reported in Table 1; in Table 2, we only include mortgages in forbearance that are 90 or more days delinquent. - 10 Since our process to "mark to market" home values use CoreLogic repeat sales indexes, our figures are likely to be upper-bound percentages of modifications missing their targets since these indexes more accurately reflect normal market transactions, not distressed sales. - 11 We thank Kavan Bhagat for his discussion and helpful suggestions to our assessment on the Agency modification programs. - 12 Borrowers in loss mitigation and not in forbearance include borrowers in a trial loan modification in which borrowers are offered lower payments and the servicer requires several consecutive payments to be made before these more favorable loan terms are made permanent and borrowers are brought current on their mortgages.
+As explained in An et al. (2021), extending terms to 40 years is the lowest-cost option for reducing payments for loan mods, lower than reducing interest rates or forbearing on past payments or additional principal. - 10 Loan counts vary from those reported in Table 1; in Table 2, we only include mortgages in forbearance that are 90 or more days delinquent. - 11 Since our process to "mark to market" home values use CoreLogic Solutions repeat sales indexes, our figures are likely to be upper-bound percentages of modifications missing their targets since these indexes more accurately reflect normal market transactions, not distressed sales. - 12 We thank Kanav Bhagat for his discussion and helpful suggestions to our assessment on the Agency modification programs. - 13 Borrowers in loss mitigation and not in forbearance include borrowers in a trial loan modification in which borrowers are offered lower payments and the servicer requires several consecutive payments to be made before these more favorable loan terms are made permanent and borrowers are brought current on their mortgages.